Anne Véronique Schlaepfer

 - Advising and representing parties in disputes relating to large and complex construction projects located across the globe.
 For instance:

-- representation of a mechanical works contractor in a dispute relating to the construction of a hydro-power plant.
+- representation of a mechanical works contractor in a dispute relating to the construction of a hydro-power plant; and

-- representing the lead member of a consortium for a major infrastructure project in a dispute against other members of the consortium (ICC arbitration).
+- representation of the lead member of a consortium for a major infrastructure project in a dispute against other members of the consortium (ICC arbitration).

 - Representing a major Asian company specialized in the mining industry in a dispute concerning the development and exploitation of mines in Africa (ICC arbitration).

 - Representing of a major player in the oil and gas sector in arbitration proceedings relating to a gas price review dispute.

 - Advising on res judicata effect of previous decisions under Swiss law in a gas price review dispute.